rag-har-llm/rag-har-llm.github.io/ablation.md

 <br>
 ### Temporal Partitioning Analysis

 We investigated the effect of different temporal partitioning strategies used during hybrid search.
 The motivation for this analysis is that activity patterns may not be uniformly distributed across the temporal dimension of a signal window.
 Transitions often occur at the beginning or end of a segment, while steady-state motion is captured in the middle portion.
 By explicitly modeling different temporal partitions, we aim to assess whether combining localized representations yields better retrieval performance compared to a single global embedding.
+This analysis was conducted on the MHEALTH dataset.

 We considered the following partitioning configurations: